LeivoSepp/Shelly-Memory-Optimization/README.md

 ```

 # Values
-1. Use short values if possible, strings less than 9 chars. :thumbsup:
+1. Use short values when possible: strings under 9 chars. :+1:
-2. Array and JSON are in same size if json names are short.
+2. Arrays and JSON take up the same space if JSON keys are short.
-3. Keep names inside a JSON max 4 chars. :thumbsup:
+3. Keep JSON key names to a maximum of 4 chars. :+1:

 ```js
 // Int value until 8191